metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 The read-option plays add an interesting dimension to Pittsburgh's offense.
 More importantly though, the Steelers have found ways to leverage Kenny Pickett's speed.

 Both these offenses are terrible.
 Neither can really overcome negative game script.
 And I don't really sense any solid identity among either of them.

+Once the Pittsburgh offense was finally able to develop some rhythm through their ground game and a connection on a deep pass to Deonte Johnson, the defense stepped up and took over themselves.

+Kudos to Tomlin for preparing this defense well.
+I have a feeling Pittsburgh did their homework on the type of routes New Orleans loves to run.